Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse problems: Introduction

-For sampling the posterior distribution in hierarchical Bayesian problems, we focus on Markov chain Monte Carlo (MCMC) methods, particularly Gibbs sampling and its variants.
-For large-scale inverse problems, the main computational bottleneck of these MCMC routines is the repeated sampling from high dimensional Gaussian random variables, which requires a symmetric factorization of a large, and often dense, covariance matrix that is changing at each iteration.
+\paragraph{Overview of contributions} For sampling the posterior distribution in hierarchical Bayesian \jmc{inverse} problems, we focus on Markov chain Monte Carlo (MCMC) methods, particularly Gibbs sampling and its variants.
+For large-scale inverse problems, the main computational bottleneck of these MCMC routines is the repeated sampling from high-dimensional Gaussian random variables, which requires a symmetric factorization of a large, and often dense, covariance matrix that is changing at each iteration.
 We seek to reduce the computational burden of repeated sampling by using Metropolis-Hastings within Gibbs, with proposal samplers based on generalized Golub-Kahan methods.
 Similar to the approach described in \cite{brown2018low}, one approach we consider is to use a proposal distribution based on a low-rank approximation of the prior-preconditioned Hessian.
-Previous approaches have considered low-rank approximations that are obtained via randomization (e.g., the randomized SVD), but such methods can only provide good approximations for severely low-rank matrices.
-Instead, we exploit generalized Golub-Kahan approximations for independence sampling, where the added benefits are that more general prior covariance matrices can be included (since we only require matrix-vector multiplications with the prior covariance matrix) and more general inverse problems can be considered.
-A second approach that we consider for independence sampling incorporates a preconditioned Lanczos method.
-Similar approximation samplers were considered in \cite{saibaba2020efficient}, but not in the context of hierarchical problems.
-For these independence samplers, we derive explicit formulas for the acceptance rates and demonstrate the computational benefits of their use for hierarchical Bayesian inverse problems in a wide range of applications.
+We exploit generalized Golub-Kahan approximations for independence sampling, where the added benefits are that more general prior covariance matrices can be included (since we only require matrix-vector \jmc{(mat-vec)} multiplications with the prior covariance matrix) and we can reuse Krylov matrices across MCMC iterations (since they are independent of the hyperparameters).
+For these independence samplers, we derive explicit formulas for the acceptance rates and demonstrate the computational benefits of their use for hierarchical Bayesian inverse problems in a wide range of applications \jmc{and} for problems with thousands of unknown parameters.